 Early Concepts

-Early concept art showcases the initial ideas for characters, environments, and technology.
-These pieces often differ significantly from the final designs, providing insight into the iterative process of game development.
+The early concept art is revealing the first ideas about the characters, environments, and technology.
+These pieces of art are often quite divergent from the eventual designs, thereby affording one the opportunity to see the iterative process of game development from the inside.

 Artistic Techniques